 Planning, Tracking Activities & Assessing Progress

-There are three key documents used to plan, track and assess CPD activity – the A3 Annual Plan, the Activity Record and the Progress Check Record (all are Google Docs files).
-The A3 maps out your CPD plan for the year, with your ongoing CPD activities being recorded in the Activity Record, while the Progress Check Record captures your periodic and annual reviews – which can feed into the next iteration of your A3 plan.
+There are three key elements used to plan, track and assess CPD activity – the A3 Annual Plan, the Activity Record and the Progress Check Record.
+The A3 maps out your CPD plan for the year, with your ongoing CPD activities being recorded in the Activity Record, while the Progress Check Record captures your periodic and annual reviews – which feeds into the next iteration of your A3 plan.

 - Your current state of professional development

 - The gaps in your competency